 When learning about substance abuse and addiction, the topic of prescription painkillers often comes up.
 In fact, these medications are in high demand today, leading to a risk of addiction for many.
-The following material will discuss the differences between an opioid vs opiate.
+The following material will discuss the difference between an opioid vs an opiate.
 Moreover, it will also talk about common side effects that can stem from the abuse of these drugs.

-Common Effects of Opioids and Opiates
+Common Side Effects of Opioids and Opiates

-Opiates and opioids can create many different effects in the body.
+Opiates and opioids can create many different side effects in the body.
 Furthermore, these effects can become very serious.
 For example, recognize common effects of these types of medications in the list below:

 Opioids depress the normal functioning of the body.
 As a result, they can cause the user to become extremely drowsy.
 If high dosages of these drugs are taken at once, a person may even become impossible to awaken.

 Lethargy is an extreme form of fatigue.
 In addition, a person who is abusing opioids may not have the energy to perform the most basic daily tasks.

 Depression of the Respiratory System